What the Enemy Meant for Evil…

 God has many plans and purposes for His people but what we fail to see or have the patience for is the seasoning of the saint, the molding and perfecting that goes on behind the scenes.

-I guarantee no one whom you have read about or see, who is doing great exploits for the Lord, just fell into that role ready to go.
+I guarantee you, that no one whom you have read about or seen, who is doing great exploits for the Lord, just fell into that role ready to go.
 There was some teaching.
 There was some humbling.
 There was some learning along the way.
 It may have been behind closed doors and away from the eyes of the public, but God takes the time to make sure His vessels are properly prepared to go forth and hold all the potential and purposes He has for them.

 “Beloved, think it not strange concerning the fiery trial which is to try you, as though some strange thing happened unto you:” (1 Peter 4:12).
 There is no struggle or contention that does not come without a purpose.
 Though it may not be pleasant it is plentifully seasoning your walk with the Lord.
 Like the children of Israel, it is teaching your hands to war.